tomesllc/Project-GetCleanData/Codebook.md

 ```{r}
 colnames(consolidated)[1:2] = c("Subject", "Activity")
 ```
-Column 2, Activity, is a numberic factor representing the activity for the row of measurements.
+Column 2, Activity, is a numeric factor representing the activity for the row of measurements.
 The coding of this factor is identified in the "activity_labels.text" file mentioned above.
 There were six distinct activities.
 The numeric values in the column were coded to the text values using this command:
 ```{r}
 consolidated$Activity = factor(consolidated$Activity,
                                labels = c("WALKING", "WALKING_UPSTAIRS",